TOURS

 The 2000s have witnessed an evolving blossoming of Kate’s creative frontiers.
 The 2004 arrival of her daughter, Gypsy, is naturally her proudest achievement.
 Bigger than winning Dancing with the Stars, judging X-Factor, publishing (with Tom Gilling) her autobiography I’m Talking, or even that Order of Australia “for significant service to the performing arts, particularly music, and to charitable organisations” in 2016.

-In the past dozen years, Kate has made an album for mothers (Lullaby, with Nigel MacLean) and one for a Merry Christmas (with Ronan Keating).
+Kate has made an album for mothers (Lullaby, with Nigel MacLean) and one for a Merry Christmas (with Ronan Keating).
 Her endless thirst for collaboration has encompassed indie (Dallas et Kate, with Dallas Cosmas), atmospheric pop (The Dangerous Age, with Steve Kilbey and Sean Sennett), and two revered jazz albums (Bittersweet with Mark Isham and the ARIA-winning Tryst with Paul Grabowsky).

 30 ALBUMS ACROSS 40 YEARS